 - What's eating my plant?

-If so, call the Extension Master Gardener Hotline.
+If so, contact the Extension Master Gardener Hotline.
 We are ready to help you solve your growing concerns.
-Whether you contact us by phone, e-mail or in person, Extension is your source for non-biased, researched-based answers to your questions.
+Whether you contact us by phone, email or in person, Extension is your source for non-biased, researched-based answers to your questions.